bitfoundation/bitplatform/docs/bit-csharp-client/date-picker.md

 **BitDatePicker** is a fully customizable control that supports any calendar system that [noda time supports](https://nodatime.org/1.3.x/userguide/calendars) and any locale that .NET supports.
 It supports all Xamarin Forms backends, including but not limited to Android-iOS-Windows(UWP) etc.

-### Getting Started

-In order to use BitDatePicker, install "Bit.CSharpClient.Controls" nuget package.

 in **iOS** project add following code into AppDelegate:
 ```